Skip to main content

 II.- Personal Income Tax

-If a natural person, as described, turns out to be tax resident in Spain , they will be taxpayers for the Personal Income Tax (IRPF) and you must pay taxes in Spain for your worldwide income , that is, you must declare in Spain the income you obtain anywhere in the world, without prejudice to the provisions of the Convention to avoid international double taxation signed between Spain and the country of origin of the income.
+If a natural person, in accordance with the above, turns out to be tax resident in Spain , he/she will be a taxpayer for the Personal Income Tax (IRPF) and must pay taxes in Spain on his/her worldwide income , that is, he/she must declare in Spain the income he/she obtains anywhere in the world, without prejudice to the provisions of the Agreement to avoid international double taxation signed between Spain and the country of origin of the income.

-The agreements list some types of income and establish, with respect to each of them, the tax powers that correspond to each signatory State:
+The agreements list certain types of income and, with respect to each of them, establish the tax powers that correspond to each signatory State:

-• In some cases, exclusive power for the country of residence of the taxpayer,
+• In some cases, exclusive power for the taxpayer's country of residence,

-• in others, exclusive power for the country of origin of the income and,
+• In others, exclusive power for the country of origin of the income and,

-The personal income tax tax period is the calendar year.
-A person will be a resident or non-resident throughout the calendar year since the change of residence does not imply the interruption of the tax period.
+The personal income tax period is the calendar year.
+A person will be a resident or non-resident throughout the calendar year since a change of residence does not imply an interruption of the tax period.

-The income tax return of natural persons who are tax residents in Spain is submitted in the months of April, May and June of the year following the year of accrual.
-The Personal Income Tax regulations regulate limits and conditions that determine the obligation to submit the tax return, which must be consulted every year.
-Exempt income is not taken into account to determine the obligation to declare.
+The income tax return of individuals who are tax residents in Spain is submitted in the months of April, May and June of the year following the year of accrual.
+The Personal Income Tax regulations set limits and conditions that determine the obligation to file a tax return, which must be consulted each year.
+Exempt income is not taken into account when determining the obligation to file a tax return.

 Spanish-German Agreement of February 3, 2011 ( BOE of July 30, 2012)

-(The text of the Agreement can be consulted at https://sede.agenciatributaria.gob.es in the following route: Home > Regulations and interpretative criteria > International taxation)
+(The text of the Agreement can be consulted at https://sede.agenciatributaria.gob.es in the following path: Home > Regulations and interpretative criteria > International taxation)

 Pensions :

-Understood as remuneration that has its cause in a previously held job, they have different treatment depending on whether they are granted for services provided in the public or private sector.
+Understood as remuneration that is based on a previously held job, they are treated differently depending on whether they are granted for services rendered in the public or private sector.

 1. In general, these pensions would only be taxed in Germany.

 In Spain they would be exempt, although the exemption will be applied progressively.
-This means that, if the taxpayer is required to file a personal income tax return for obtaining other income, the amount of the exempt pension is taken into account in Spain to calculate the tax applicable to the remaining income.
+This means that if the taxpayer is required to file a personal income tax return for other income, the amount of the exempt pension is taken into account in Spain to calculate the tax applicable to the remaining income.

-2. However, if the beneficiary of the pension residing in Spain had Spanish nationality, the aforementioned pensions would only be taxed in Spain.
+2. However, if the beneficiary of the pension resident in Spain had Spanish nationality, the aforementioned pensions would only be taxed in Spain.

 1. 5%, when the event that generates the right to receive the income occurs between January 1, 2015 and December 31, 2029.